-Shannon joined WBUR as a freelance producer at Radio Boston.
+Shannon Dooling joined WBUR as a freelance producer at Radio Boston and is now a field producer for WBUR’s Morning Edition.
 She is a summa cum laude graduate of the University of Massachusetts and moved to the other side of the continent, to Vancouver, to earn her master of journalism degree from the University of British Columbia in 2012.
 She spent some years working in the private nonprofit world before transitioning to journalism.
 She has worked overseas on health care and education projects in the Dominican Republic and in Haiti.
 Her public media experience includes work as a freelance reporter, producer and photographer for New Hampshire Public Radio.

 There’s a push to strengthen protections for immigrants with mental health issues in deportation cases.
 But so-called “vulnerable immigrants” in Boston immigration court are waiting on those safeguards.

 Record temperatures in Boston this week had plenty of people packing up their winter gear and looking ahead to spring.
 But area ski mountains are hoping folks keep their gear handy for at least a few more weeks.